Extraversion and introversion: Implications

 Researchers have found a correlation between extraversion and self-reported happiness.
 That is, more extraverted people tend to report higher levels of happiness than introverts.
-Other research has shown that being instructed to act in an extraverted manner leads to increases in positive affect, even for people who are trait-level introverts.
+Other research has shown that being instructed to act in an extraverted manner leads to increases in positive affect, even for people who are trait-level introverts, although this may come at a cost: more introverted individuals experienced smaller boosts in positive affect, while also experiencing decreased feelings of authenticity and increased negative affect and tiredness.

 Extraverts report experiencing more positive emotions, whereas introverts tend to be closer to neutral.
 This may be because extraversion is socially preferable in contemporary Western culture and thus introversion feels less desirable.
+For example, in a sample of Australian participants, most subjects held so-called "extraversion-deficit" beliefs, or the belief that it would be desirable to become more extraverted than they currently were.
+While introverts in the study (i.e., participants scoring below the median) held such beliefs to a higher extent on average and were more impacted by them, the introverts with the lowest levels of extraversion-deficit beliefs reported higher levels of well-being as they reported feeling more authentic.
+The suggested implications for introverts were to develop a more positive attitude towards their introversion while focusing on developing their strengths.

 In addition to the research on happiness, other studies have found that extraverts tend to report higher levels of self-esteem than introverts.
 Others suggest that such results reflect socio-cultural bias in the survey itself.
 Dr. David Meyers has claimed that happiness is a matter of possessing three traits: self-esteem, optimism, and extraversion.
 Meyers bases his conclusions on studies that report extraverts to be happier; these findings have been questioned in light of the fact that the "happiness" prompts given to the studies' subjects, such as "I like to be with others" and "I'm fun to be with," only measure happiness among extraverts.
 Also, according to Carl Jung, introverts acknowledge more readily their psychological needs and problems, whereas extraverts tend to be oblivious to them because they focus more on the outer world.

 Although extraversion is perceived as socially desirable in Western culture, it is not always an advantage.
 For example, extraverted youths are more likely to engage in antisocial or delinquent behavior.
-In line with this, certain evidence suggest that the trait of extraversion may also be related to that of psychopathy.
+In line with this, certain evidence suggests that the trait of extraversion may also be related to that of psychopathy.
 Conversely, while introversion is perceived as less socially desirable, it is strongly associated with positive traits such as intelligence and "giftedness."
 Though more recent, large-scale meta-analyses have found that the activity facet of extraversion has the most sizable positive relations with cognitive abilities.
 For many years, researchers have found that introverts tend to be more successful in academic environments, which extraverts may find boring.